YizeZhang/Net_Diff/README.md

 * As for the use of Net_Diff, please refer to the guide document "A guide to use Net_Diff.pdf".

+* The document "A Comparison of Net_Diff and RTKLIB.pdf" compares the performance of Net_Diff and RTKLIB for a better understanding of Net_Diff.

 * Source code is under the src branch.

+* Tips for update: If you have installed Net_Diff, for the updated version, you only need to repleace the updated files in *for_redistribution_files_only/*

 ***
 *If you have any questions or problems in using Net_Diff, please contact me: zhyize@163.com*